 Cycling UK would like to see the Government in England adopt and adapt Scottish-style access laws, but in the meantime, there are a number of options for developing more countryside routes for cycling in England and Wales - some of them much better and more workable than others.

 - By statute (i.e. applying the law); or

 1. Conversion under the 1984 Cycle Tracks Act

 This is limited to the conversion of public footpaths only and is only appropriate if the path is wide enough for cycling.
 It is sometimes opposed by walkers, who may be reluctant to share the route with cyclists.
 Also, once a path becomes a cycle track it no longer appears on the definitive map.

 The strong possibility of objections to proposals for converting a footpath into a cycle track - and the fact that this might well lead to a time-consuming public inquiry - make this process unpopular with many highway authorities.
-However, the Government is currently looking at simplifying the bureaucracy involved as part of its 'Red Tape Challenge'.
+However, the Government has at least looked at simplifying the bureaucracy involved as part of the 'Red Tape Challenge' (c2011-2013).

 See our campaigns briefing on public footpaths for more.

 As mentioned above, local authorities can create new rights of way, or they can make a creation agreement with the landowner.
 When creating a way, the authority should update the definitive map, but even if they don't, the creation order/agreement, is evidence that the way is a public right of way.

 a.
 Creation Order by a highway authority (s26 1980 Highways Act)

 By this, the highway authority creates a bridleway or restricted byway and pays compensation to the landowner.
 As it’s expensive, it is not commonly used.